grapekh/Rest_Api_Example/README.md

 # Rest_Api_Example
-Simple rest api example written in GO Lang - No database required for testing
+Simple REST API example written in GO Lang - No database required for testing

  This has several kinds of API Actions:
  * [     list all people (GET /people), ]